epigraphy-info/epigraphy-info/meeting_pages/workshop_10.md

       <a
         href="{{ site.baseurl }}/documents/workshop_10/abstracts/Tsolakis.html"
       >
         What Have the Machines Ever Done for Us?
-Assessing ChatGPT and Claude in the Study of Greek Epigraphic Cultures <span class="stream-tag">streamed</span></a
+Assessing ChatGPT and Claude in the Study of Greek Epigraphic Cultures</a
       >
     </td>
   </tr>